 The most dangerous of these two are the xenoestrogens.
 You can find them in higher concentrations in cheap plastics and manufactured pesticides.
 In men, they can encourage a feminization of their secondary sex characteristics and have a negative effect on their emotional wellness.
 Their negative health effects in women are much more insidious because they are much less obvious.

 Phytoestrogens, on the other hand, come from food; specifically, plants.
 Soy products contain a ton of phytoestrogens, as well as certain tubers and exotic fruits.
 Getting too much phytoestrogen has been linked (correlatively, at least) to higher rates of female cancers such as ovarian cancer and breast cancer.
 In rare cases, however, conflicting studies suggest the exact opposite.
 If you're concerned about your breast cancer risk - or any other type of estrogen-related cancer, for that matter - try to moderate your phytoestrogen intake.
 Don't overdo it on the soybeans, soy sauce, or tofu, and try your best to follow a healthy, balanced diet in the process.

 Clearly, there's a lot more to estrogen than meets the eye.
 But the more research you do and the more you learn about it, the healthier and the happier of a life you can lead.
 Who knew estrogen played such an important role in the human body's overall health and wellness?
-Well, you do, now!
-If you enjoyed this article, please keep checking back to QuickVita for more!
+Here at QuickVita, we've known for a while.
+Now you do, too!